sekika/swrcfit-cgi/README.md

 To set up alternative site on servers where anyone can access, please get permission from the author.
 You can just send me request as a question from [here](https://github.com/sekika/swrcfit-cgi/issues?q=is%3Aissue+label%3Aquestion).
-After you get permission and you setup a server, post the address in the thread.
+After you get permission and you setup a server, post URL of the site in the thread.
 I will make a list of alternative servers of SWRC Fit [here](http://swrcfit.sourceforge.net/).
 This way, when the main site is not available for some reason, people can use the alternative site.
 If you do not get permission within 2 weeks after you send the request as written above,